rzfeeser/simpleflaskservice/README.md

 # simpleflaskservice

 This repo provides a simple Python-Flask Server with several RESTful APIs for learning and testing.
-I created it to learn about running containers within Pods in Kubernetes, but it has many more applications than "just" testing in clustered environments.
+I created it to learn about running containers within Pods in Kubernetes, but could be used to test across many orchestrated environments.
 Deployed on a virtual machine, or baremetal, it could be a useful tool demonstrating HTTP connectivity.

 The current release of this code is also available as a containerized image on https://hub.docker.io/.

 Alternatively, this code can easily be transformed into a docker image following the steps included in this repo.
+Steps on deploying code found in this repository can be found at the bottom of the README file.

+## simpleflaskserver 0.1 API endpoints

+## /env [0.1]

+## /health [0.1]

+## /info [0.1]

+## /talkingparrot/[ANYTHING] [0.1]
+Returns a 200 containing the [ANYTHING] string sent to the API endpoint.

 ## How to transform this code into a Docker Image